MESAHub/mesa/docs/source/developing/collaboration.rst

 How do authorship invitations arise?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-During the completion of the first five MESA Instrument Papers, there have been multiple channels for co-author invitations.
+During the completion of the first six MESA Instrument Papers, there have been multiple channels for co-author invitations.

 - Running a non-MESA code in a controlled and engaged manner that enables verification of a NEW MESA capability (e.g., Dessart for shocks).